-The reality of life, greed, and the discrimination between wealthy and poor -these what make this film bag many awards locally and internationally.
-It's far from what we see in typical Korean dramas, where the story is usually about love, family, and friendship.
+The reality of life, greed, and the discrimination between the wealthy and poor – these are what make this film bag many awards locally and internationally.
+It’s far from what we see in typical Korean dramas, where the story is usually about love, family, and friendship.

 The Parasite is a film that will awaken somebody’s senses about the real-life situation of people and how social classes differs.
 This film proves that poverty with, greed, and social discrimination can make someone do unimaginable things.
 It’s a fact that not everyone can reveal, so Parasite surely deserves this recognition.

 There are a lot of things to remember about the gifting culture in South Korea, and one of them is giving shoes as a gift.
-According to legend, giving a lover a pair of shoes will cause him or her to walk away.
+According to a legend, giving a lover a pair of shoes will cause him or her to walk away.
 However, young lovers these days present shoes they like without thinking about the negative meaning.

 Education is really important for South Koreans.
 So, if you’re still a student and you’re afraid of failing your exams, eating rice cakes is believed to bring good luck.
 Well, there’s no harm in trying.
 It’s also a nice thing to do since it’s not ideal for taking exams with an empty stomach and rice cake is a perfect food for that.

 For 11 Years In A Row, Jinro Soju Has Been The Best-selling Liquor In The World